COMPENSATION AND BENEFITS

 We believe it is important to allow time for exercise, providing on-site kitchens and eating areas (where possible), offering healthy food options in vending machines, holding “walk and talk” meetings, and offering financial and other incentives for participation.

-Offices are closed for Christmas, Christmas Eve, December 26th, New Year’s Eve and New Year’s Day, Good Friday, Martin Luther King Day, Memorial Day, Labor Day, July 4th, Columbus Day, President’s Day, Thanksgiving and the Friday after Thanksgiving.
+Offices are closed for Christmas, New Year’s Day, Martin Luther King Day, President’s Day, Memorial Day, Labor Day, July 4th, Thanksgiving and the Friday after Thanksgiving.
+Offices will close half-days on Christmas Eve, New Year’s Eve and Good Friday.

 If you want an environment where lunch includes a class for healthy cooking, book clubs, chair massages, office chair relays, foosball tournaments, and the occasional Nerf gun battles, then consider us.
 We also organize firm events to help develop friendships and break down barriers that exist at traditional law firms.